Back Vertex Compensation Calculator

 What is the average BVD?
 The average back vertex distance typically falls around 12mm, but this can vary depending on factors such as frame design and individual facial characteristics.

-See also Recession Velocity Calculator
+See also Pond Filter Size Calculator

 What does vertex mean on glasses prescription?
 Vertex on a glasses prescription refers to the distance between the back surface of the lens and the cornea of the eye, typically measured in millimeters.